 Finances

-- One will have more money to pay bills and buy things such as healthy food, new clothing, a car or electronics. - And one will have more money for fun, such as going out to movies, gym, restaurants and more.
+- People will have more money to pay bills and buy things such as healthy food, new clothing, a car or electronics. - And you will have more money for fun, such as going out to movies, gym, restaurants and more.